Day 19: Fouillouse 4th July

 Up through meadows

-Another stunning dy in the Alps.
-Highlight today was climbing 8oo metres to the Col de Mallemort at 2558 metres and having coffee at the top, looking back to the Pas de la Cavale where we'd been yesterday, then strolling 600m down the Vallon de Fouillouse through meadows and pine trees, following a steam to the 7 house village of Fouillouse.
+A stunning day in the Alps.
+Highlight was climbing 800 metres to Col de Mallemort at 2558 metres and having coffee while looking back to Pas de la Cavale, yesterday’s col. Then 600m down to Vallon de Fouillouse through meadows and pine trees, following a stream to the 7 house village of Fouillouse.

-We need to get away early again as it's an 800 metre climb and we're not sure how steep it will be.
-Breakfast is a delightful surprise and our host has gone to the trouble of making a simple French breakfast very nice.
-The bread's stale because it's such a remote village, but he's toasted it and the croissants have been re heated.
-There's butter and home made jam and nice coffee with hot milk.
-This demi pension (bed, dinner and breakfast) only cost 62 Euro - about $100 per person.
-And considering last nights dinner was a large piece of chicken with roast vegetables, it was very good value
+Graham was first down to breakfast - no WiFi as a distraction at the Relais d’Italie.
+Breakfast is a nice surprise as our host has made a simple breakfast very nice.
+The bread's stale but he's toasted it and the croissants have been heated.
+There's butter and home made jam and coffee with hot milk.
+This demi pension only cost 62 Euro ($100 pp) - good value considering dinner was chicken with roast vegetables.

 P1060916